|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Boil water and add marjoram leaves.
-Let steep for 3 minutes or until fragrant.
+Boil the water in a small saucepan and then add the dried marjoram leaves.
+Let the mixture steep for 3 minutes or until fragrant.